Gene Simmons: Views on Islam

+Controversies

 NPR interview

-During an interview on the National Public Radio program Fresh Air on February 2, 2002, Simmons told Terry Gross: "If you want to welcome me with open arms, I'm afraid you're also going to have to welcome me with open legs", paraphrasing a lyric from the Who's 1981 song "You Better You Bet".
+During an interview on the National Public Radio (NPR) program Fresh Air on February 2, 2002, Simmons told Terry Gross: "If you want to welcome me with open arms, I'm afraid you're also going to have to welcome me with open legs", paraphrasing a lyric from the Who's 1981 song "You Better You Bet".
 Gross replied: "That's a really obnoxious thing to say".
 At the time, Simmons refused to grant permission to NPR to make the interview available online.
 However, it appears in print in Gross' book All I Did Was Ask and unauthorized transcripts are available.
 NPR re-broadcast part of the interview in August 2007.
-In a 2014 interview with The Huffington Post, Simmons noted he was upset over what he perceived as Gross's "holier-than-thou" attitude, which included mislabeling his band Kiss as "the Kiss".
+In a 2014 interview with HuffPost, Simmons noted he was upset over what he perceived as Gross's "holier-than-thou" attitude, which included mislabeling his band Kiss as "the Kiss".

-Comments on Islam

-In 2004, during an interview in Melbourne, Australia, while talking about Islamic extremists, Simmons described Islam as a "vile culture", saying that Muslim women had to walk behind their husbands and were not allowed to be educated or to own houses.
-He said: "They want to come and live right where you live and they think that you're evil."
-Australia's Muslim of the Year Susan Carland argued that Simmons's stereotyping of Muslims was inaccurate.
-Simmons later clarified his comments on his website, saying he had been talking specifically about Muslim extremists.

-Defamation lawsuit by former girlfriend

-In 2005, Simmons was sued by a former girlfriend, Georgeann Walsh Ward, who said she had been "defamed" in the VH1 documentary When Kiss Ruled the World and portrayed as an "unchaste woman".
-A settlement was reached in June 2006.

-Views on musical piracy
+File-sharing controversy

-In 2007, Simmons openly spoke out against music piracy, and called for file-sharers to be sued.
+In 2007, Simmons spoke out against music piracy, and called for file-sharers to be sued.
 A year later, he threatened further lawsuits, and to withhold new recordings, if file-sharing continued.
 In 2010, Anonymous staged a DDoS on his website, prompting Simmons to hit back with provocative comments once he was back online, at which point Anonymous staged a second DDoS, taking Simmons's site down again.

 In September 2014, Simmons said "The death of rock was not a natural death.
 Rock did not die of old age.
-It was murdered."
+It was murdered".
 Simmons blames file sharing and that no one values music "enough to pay you for it" for the decline of the rock music scene.